“Over 50 percent of those who die in road crashes can be saved with timely medical care within the first one hour.”

 Your rights as a Good Samaritan

-A bystander or Good Samaritan shall not face any civil and criminal liability arising out of helping a road accident victim.
+A bystander or Good Samaritan shall not face any civil and criminal liability arising out of helping a road crash victim.

 A Good Samaritan, who informs the police or emergency services for the person lying injured on the road, shall not be compelled to reveal his name and personal details on the phone or in person.